 But Henry Markowitz's theory remains true today.
-As inflation receded and the supply chain recovered, the correlation between stocks and bonds began to revert to its usual relationship.
+As inflation receded and the supply chain recovered, the correlation between stocks and bonds began to revert to its usual relationship - and that's a good thing.
 This has allowed bonds to once again act as effective diversifiers, resuming their role as a portfolio's ballast.